 - Must be ordered through the compliance account vendor and completed within 30 days of the account order.
 (The fee is part of the order bundle.
 If not completed in 30 days a new order/fee may be required).

 - During the ordering process, options for outpatient labs (by zip code) will be given to select the site for the drug test.
 Drug Screening to be completed by the department compliance system only.
 Tests from other vendors will not be accepted.

 - The UDS is a 12 panel test and will include:

-- AMP amphetamine BAR barbiturates
+- AMP amphetamine

+BZP benzodiazepines

+MTD methadone

+MDMA ecstasy

+OXY oxycodone

+PPX propoxyphene

+BAR barbiturates

-- BZP benzodiazepines COC cocaine
+COC cocaine

-- MTD methadone METH methamphetamines
+METH methamphetamines

-- MDMA ecstasy OPI opiates
+OPI opiates

-- OXY oxycodone PCP phencyclidine
+PCP phencyclidine

-- PPX propoxyphene THC marijuana
+THC marijuana